EXPLAINER: What's behind Indonesia's deadly soccer match? - WHIZ News

 WHAT IS THE GOVERNMENT DOING ABOUT IT?

-Indonesian President Joko Widodo has expressed his deepest regret and ordered a thorough investigation into the case.
-He has also ordered the premier soccer league be suspended until a reevaluation on match safety is carried out and tighter security put in place.
+Indonesian President Joko Widodo has expressed his deepest regret and ordered a thorough investigation into the deaths.
+He has also ordered the premier soccer league suspended until a safety reevaluation is carried out and tighter security put in place.
 Widodo said he hoped “this tragedy will be the last tragedy of football in Indonesia.”

 Indonesia’s soccer association has also banned Arema from hosting soccer matches for the remainder of the season.
 Rights group Amnesty International urged Indonesia to investigate the use of tear gas at the stadium and ensure that those found in violations are tried in open court.